2giosangmitom/leetcode/README.md

 ## Overview

-This repository contains solutions to various LeetCode problems implemented in Go, Java, and JavaScript.
-Each solution is organized by problem title and includes the difficulty level.
+This repository contains solutions to various LeetCode problems implemented in C++, Go, Java, and JavaScript.

-## Easy Problems
+## Problems

 | Title                                                                            | Solutions                                                                                                                                              |
 | -------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |